replot/replot-line/readMe.md

 	* Accepts any color string

 ### Initial Animation
-Initial animation is enabled by default, resulting in the boxplot growing out from the median of a distribution.
+Initial animation is enabled by default, resulting in the lines growing out from the y-axis line.
 This can be disabled using the `initialAnimation` prop, passing in a value of false.